Using deep learning to construct stochastic local search SAT solvers with performance bounds

-Here we follow the common strategy to use a GNN as a deep learning model.
-In particular, we use an Interaction Network~\cite{battaglia2016interaction, battaglia2018graphnetwork}.
+In the following, we consider the technicalities of the \emph{InteractionNetwork}~\cite{battaglia2016interaction, battaglia2018graphnetwork} we have used in this work.
 Like all other GNNs, this type of network maps graphs to graphs.
 Consider a graph $G=(N, E)$, with a set of nodes $N = \{\mathbf{n}_i\}_{i=1:|N|}$ and a set of edges $E= \{(\mathbf{e}_k, r_k, s_k)\}_{k=1:|E|}$, where $\mathbf{n}_i \in \mathbb{R}^{d_N}$ are feature vectors of the nodes, for some $d_N \in \mathbb{N}$, $\mathbf{e}_k \in \mathbb{R}^{d_E}$ are feature vectors of the edges, for some $d_E \in \mathbb{N}$, and $r_k, s_k \in [|N|]$ are indices of the receiver and source nodes for the $k$-th edge, respectively.
-A single layer of the InteractionNetwork takes $G$ as input and updates both edge and node features based on a message passing algorithm whose pseudocode is shown as Algorithm~\ref{alg:gn}.
-This algorithm requires the specification of a node update function $\eta^N$, an edge update function $\eta^E$ as well as an edge aggregation function $\rho^E$.
-Note that, depending on the update and aggregation functions, the dimensions of the features in $G'$ might be different from those of $G$.
+A single layer of the \emph{InteractionNetwork} (IN) takes $G$ as input and updates both edge and node features based on a message-passing algorithm whose pseudo-code is shown as Algorithm~\ref{alg:gn}.
+This algorithm requires the specification of a node update function $\eta^N$, an edge update function $\eta^E$, and an edge aggregation function $\rho^E$.
+Note that, depending on the update and aggregation functions, the dimensions of the features in $G'$ might differ from those of $G$.

 Here, we use as update functions $\eta^N$ and $\eta^V$ simple neural networks of the form